wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/endpoint-error-handling.md

 4. [Deploy the artifacts](../../../../develop/deploy-and-run) in your Micro Integrator.

 ## Example 3: Dynamic endpoint failover management
-Let's look at a sample configuration where you have dynamic URL with failover management for the endpoint.
+Let's look at a sample configuration where you have a dynamic URL with failover management for the endpoint.

 ### Synapse configuration